j-honnacker/data-mgmt-SAS/SAS-techniques/README.md

 ### Purpose

 Whenever I needed a refresher on how hashes work, [Hash_Basics.sas](https://github.com/j-honnacker/data-mgmt-SAS/blob/master/SAS-techniques/Hash_Basics.sas "Hash_Basics.sas") can help me out.
-If I thought about using a more complex "hash of hashes" approach (because it's fancy) but wasn't sure if it was a good solution for the issue at hand (often it's not), [Hash_Hash-of-Hashes.sas](https://github.com/j-honnacker/data-mgmt-SAS/blob/master/SAS-techniques/Hash_Hash-of-Hashes.sas "Hash_Hash-of-Hashes.sas") demonstrates *the technique* **and** contains *an issue* which is adequately solved by it.
+If I thought about using a more complex "hash of hashes" approach (because it's fancy) but wasn't sure if it was a good solution for the issue at hand (often it's not), [Hash_Hash-of-Hashes.sas](https://github.com/j-honnacker/data-mgmt-SAS/blob/master/SAS-techniques/Hash_Hash-of-Hashes.sas "Hash_Hash-of-Hashes.sas") demonstrates *the technique* **and** contains *an issue* which can be adequately solved by it.

 ### Overview